schollz/lorenzos-drums/README.md

 **midi**

-midi output and input is supported. midi output is sent per channel, each instrument on its own channel (1-9). midi input by default is note based but can be changed in the settings. instrument triggers can also be midimapped so you can use a midi controller instead of a keyboard.
+midi output and input is supported. midi output is sent per channel, each instrument on its own channel (1-9). midi input by default is note based but can be changed in the settings. instrument triggers can also be midi-mapped so you can use a midi controller instead of a keyboard.

 **recording**